 - Monitor privileged account usage and prevent any unauthorized access using those accounts.

-- Enforce a certain policy set for an end-user accessing public cloud resources based on the device or user account they are accessing.
+- Set a policy for end-users accessing public cloud resources.
+This policy should be based on the device or user account being used.

 - Enforcement of encryption policy – both in-flight and at-rest data encryption.

-- Application audit of approved or potentially unwanted applications that may have access or have been linked to company-approved public cloud resources.
+- An application audit will be performed to assess approved applications.
+The audit will assess potentially unwanted applications.
+These applications may have access to or be linked to company-approved public cloud resources.

 - Confidential information detection and scrubbing – CASBs can detect and remediate sensitive or confidential information.
 This can be credit card numbers or social security numbers – being shared to unauthorized people.